giuliadascenzi/wine-detection-quality/report.md

 | <img src="Stat\Hist\Gaussianized\hist_6.png" style="zoom:67%;" /> | <img src="Stat\Hist\Gaussianized\hist_7.png" style="zoom:67%;" /> | <img src="Stat\Hist\Gaussianized\hist_8.png" style="zoom:67%;" /> |
 | <img src="Stat\Hist\Gaussianized\hist_9.png" style="zoom:60%;" /> | <img src="Stat\Hist\Gaussianized\hist_9.png" style="zoom: 67%;" /> |                                                              |

-Correlation between the features:
+A correlation analysis of the Gaussianized features shows that feature 5 and 6 are strongly correlated.

+Below can be found the heatmaps showing the Pearson correlation coefficient (****FORMULA********)

 | All dataset<img src="Stat\HeatMaps\Gaussianized\whole_dataset.png" style="zoom:67%;" /> | <img src="Stat\HeatMaps\Gaussianized\high_quality.png" style="zoom:67%;" /> | <img src="Stat\HeatMaps\Gaussianized\low_quality.png" style="zoom:67%;" /> |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |

-feature 5 and 6 strongly correlated -> It suggests that we may benefit from using PCA to map data to 9, 8 , 7
+This suggests the classification may benefit from using PCA to map data to 10 or 9 uncorrelated features to reduce the number of parameters to estimate.

-(very similar covariance matrixes)

-##### Methodologies:

-we analyze both options (#TODO: Riguardare )

-- Single Fold:
-- K Fold:

-## - Classifier for the wine
+## - Classification of Wine Quality features

+##### Methodologies used for validation:

+To understand which model is most promising and to assess the effects of using PCA, both single fold-validation and K-Fold cross-validation have been adopted.

+At first, it has been used a single fold approach where the training dataset has been split in two subsets: one (66% of the original set) for development and the other one for validation.
+This because the training with this approach is faster.

+In a second moment, the K-Fold approach has been used to get more robust result.

+This because, in the K- Fold, iteratively the training set has been split into 5 folds, 4 used for training and 1 for validation, after being shuffled.
+At the end, the validation scores are put together and used to compute the performance metrics.
+In this way, there is more data available for training and validation.

 ## * MVG classifiers
 |                                       | **Single Fold** |             |             | **5-Fold**  |             |             |